rtbrick/bngblaster/docsrc/sources/api/index.rst

 allows interacting with the BNG Blaster using JSON RPC.

-We developed this interface for the BNG Blaster Controller but it can be also used by other tools.
+We developed this interface for the BNG Blaster Controller it can also be used by other tools.
 One example is the included CLI tool ``bngblaster-cli``.
 You can use this for interactive communication with the BNG Blaster.